 Since we incorporated in June 2016, we have devoted substantially all of our resources to research and product development activities, initiating our commercialization plans, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital, building our commercial infrastructure and providing general and administrative support for these activities.
-Since our incorporation, we have not generated any revenues from product sales and have incurred significant operating losses and negative cash flows from operations.
-From incorporation through March 31, 2022, we have financed our operations primarily through private placements of convertible preferred stock and convertible promissory notes and the net proceeds from our IPO.
-We expect to continue to incur significant and increasing losses and do not expect positive cash flows from operations for the foreseeable future, and our net losses may fluctuate significantly from period to period depending on the timing of, and expenditures on, our commercialization and research and development activities.
-In particular, we expect to incur increasing costs in the near term in connection with the commercialization of the G4, which includes, among others, increasing our sales and marketing and other commercialization efforts to drive market adoption and scaling our manufacturing and customer support capabilities.
-During the three months ended March 31, 2022, we incurred a net loss of \$22.0 million and used \$19.8 million of cash in operations.
-As of March 31, 2022, we had an accumulated deficit of \$173.9 million.
-As of March 31, 2022, we had cash, cash equivalents and short-term investments of \$316.0 million.
+Since our incorporation, we have incurred significant operating losses and negative cash flows from operations and have only recently recognized revenue from product sales.
+From our incorporation through September 30, 2023, we have financed our operations primarily through the net proceeds from our IPO, and private placements of convertible preferred stock and convertible promissory notes.
+We expect to continue to incur significant losses and do not expect positive cash flows from operations for the foreseeable future, and our net losses may fluctuate significantly from period to period depending on the timing of, and expenditures on, our commercialization and research and development activities.
+During the nine months ended September 30, 2023, we incurred a net loss of \$71.6 million and used \$54.7 million of cash in operations.
+As of September 30, 2023, we had an accumulated deficit of \$314.3 million and had cash, cash equivalents and short-term investments of \$190.7 million.

-Our capital obligations include minimum lease payments of \$3.9 million for the remainder of 2022, \$6.9 million in 2023 and \$227.4 million thereafter.
-Our capital obligations also include minimum payments under our Loan Agreement with Silicon Valley Bank of \$0.3 million for the remainder of 2022, \$0.5 million in 2023 and \$11.7 million thereafter.
+Our capital obligations include minimum lease payments of \$2.0 million for the remainder of 2023, \$8.1 million in 2024, \$5.7 million in 2025 and \$105.1 million thereafter.
+Our capital obligations also include minimum payments under our SVB Loan of \$0.2 million for the remainder of 2023, \$2.3 million in 2024, \$5.9 million in 2025 and \$4.5 million in 2026.
 Our capital obligations also include payments under our License Agreement with Columbia.
 Under the License Agreement, we will pay a low six-digit annual license fee for so long as the License Agreement remains in force.
-For any products within the scope of the License Agreement that we commercialize, we are required to pay royalties ranging from low to mid-single digits on net sales of Patent Products and low single digit royalty rates on net sales of Other Products, as such terms are defined in the License Agreement.
+For any products within the scope of the License Agreement that we commercialize, we are required to pay royalties ranging from low to mid-single digits on net sales of certain covered products and low single digit royalty rates on net sales of certain other products.
 We can credit our yearly annual license fee against any yearly royalty fees payable to Columbia.
 Additionally, if we receive any income in connection with any sublicenses, we must pay Columbia a high single-digit percentage of that income.
 Finally, the License Agreement provides for payments to Columbia based on our achievement of certain development and commercialization milestones, which could total up to \$3.9 million over the life of the License Agreement.
 Our leases and the License Agreement are further described in Note 9 to the unaudited financial statements contained elsewhere in this report.
-The Loan Agreement is further described in Note 8 to the unaudited financial statements contained elsewhere in this report.
+The SVB Loan is further described in Note 8 to the unaudited financial statements contained elsewhere in this report.

-Our future capital requirements will depend on many factors including executing on our commercialization plans, continuing to invest into our research and development projects and other factors described in the section titled "Risk Factors" elsewhere in this report.
+Our future capital requirements will depend on many factors including executing on our commercialization plans, continuing to invest in our research and development projects and other factors described in the section titled "Risk Factors" elsewhere in this report.
 Based on our current operating plan, we believe our existing cash, cash equivalents and short-term investments will enable us to fund our planned operations for at least 12 months from the issuance date of this report.
 We have based our estimate of capital requirements on assumptions that may prove to be incorrect, and, as we continue to face challenges and uncertainties, our available capital resources may be consumed more rapidly than currently expected due to a variety of factors, including those factors described in the section titled "Risk Factors" elsewhere in this report.